DVDS SET IN THE ANCIENT WORLD

 CONSTANTINE AND THE CROSS Cornel Wilde stars as the first Christian emperor, with a stirring climax at the battle of the Milvian Bridge.
 Widescreen print.
 HEROD THE GREAT Edmund Purdom plays the tormented King of Judea, with Massimo Girotti as Caesar Augustus.

 HERO OF ROME Gordon Scott as Mucius Scaevola, defender of the fledgling Republic when King Tarquin plots a return to power; widescreen print.
 Plus Invincible Gladiator with Richard Harrison.
-KING OF KINGS Surprisingly action-packed epic stars Jeffrey Hunter as Jesus and Rip Torn as Judas, with a remarkable score by Miklós Rózsa.
+KING OF KINGS Surprisingly action-packed epic stars Jeffrey Hunter as Jesus and Rip Torn as Judas.
+Score by Miklós Rózsa.
 Ray Bradbury wrote the narration, delivered by Orson Welles.

 JUDAS Jonathan Schaech stars in this revisionist look at the life of the reviled Disciple; see also the documentary The Gospel of Judas.
 A CHILD CALLED JESUS Fictional account of the childhood years of Jesus in Alexandria and elsewhere from Italian director Franco Rossi.